Guillem0707/Guillem0707/README.md

 ### ProposalAI

-An AI-powered SaaS designed to simplify proposal creation through modern web technologies.
+ProposalAI is an AI-powered SaaS designed to simplify proposal creation through intelligent automation and a modern Full Stack architecture.

+**Tech Stack**
+- Next.js
+- TypeScript
+- Supabase
+- PostgreSQL
+- OpenAI API
+- Vercel

-> More projects coming soon.
+> More exciting projects coming soon.

 ---

+## 🎯 What Drives Me

+I enjoy transforming ideas into products that people genuinely enjoy using.

+Whether it's an AI-powered application, a SaaS platform or a modern web application, my goal is always the same:

+- Build software that solves meaningful problems.
+- Keep learning and improving every day.
+- Create products that are useful, scalable and intuitive.

+---

 ## 🧬 Background

-My background in Biotechnology has strengthened my analytical thinking, scientific methodology and structured problem-solving approach, skills that I apply daily in software development.
+Studying Biotechnology has given me a structured, analytical and scientific approach to problem solving.
+These skills complement my work as a software developer and help me build reliable and thoughtful solutions.

 ---

+## 📈 GitHub Goals

+I'm continuously expanding my portfolio by building real-world applications that strengthen my skills in:

+- Full Stack Development
+- Artificial Intelligence
+- SaaS Products
+- Cloud Computing
+- Software Architecture

+---

-## 📫 Connect with me
+## 📫 Connect with Me

+- 💼 LinkedIn *(coming soon)*
+- 🌐 Portfolio *(coming soon)*

+---

+> *Creativity becomes valuable when it solves real problems.*

 - LinkedIn *(coming soon)*
 - Portfolio *(coming soon)*